priyanshu2104/sleepystudies/README.md

 ### Backend → Render
 1. Create a **Node Web Service** on [Render](https://render.com).
-2. Attach a **Persistent Disk** mounted at `/opt/render/project/src/backend/data` to survive restarts.
+2. Attach a **Persistent Disk** mounted at your `backend/data` directory to preserve analytics logs across restarts.
 3. Set the following environment variables on Render:
    ```
    ADMIN_PASSCODE=your_secure_admin_password